jbjoeburns/IAC/Terraform/terraform.md

 ```

 8. Then we create the two instances like we did in the example earlier in the doc!
 Though, we do need to define `subnet_id` here too unlike before.

+This series of processes can be done for any resource you would like, not just VPCs.

+Terraform has particularly good documentation that can be used as a guideline to generate these resources: https://developer.hashicorp.com/terraform/docs